usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 ### Why is cybersecurity important?

 Cybersecurity is essential to digital service delivery.
-Every federal digital product—from public websites to mission-critical systems—relies on the ability to protect sensitive information, preserve system integrity, and ensure continuity of operations.
+Every federal digital product, from public websites to mission-critical systems, relies on the ability to protect sensitive information, preserve system integrity, and ensure continuity of operations.
 As federal agencies modernize IT infrastructure and expand services across cloud, mobile, and AI platforms, the attack surface expands, making cybersecurity a shared responsibility across procurement, program, and technical roles.

 Contracting Officers (COs) and Contracting Officer’s Representatives (CORs) are uniquely positioned to shape the cybersecurity posture of federal digital services by enforcing precise security requirements during acquisition planning, contract development, vendor evaluation, and post-award oversight.